ProjetsPL/treehouse-theme/collections/_posts/us/kitchen-designs-7-inspiring-grey-kitchen-ideas.md

 ---
 ## A grey kitchen – what is it about?

 A grey kitchen is a **very** **universal trend.** A kitchen painted in this color might become either minimalist, elegant, luxurious or homely.
 Walls or furniture in the same grey color allow to create a **room of different qualities and aesthetics**.
-Because of the versatility of the color, accessories are the ones that determine the character of a grey kitchen.
+Because of the versatility of the color, it is accessories that determine the character of a grey kitchen.
 For this reason you should choose them carefully.

 {:.distinction.distinction-information}

-A grey kitchen is very practical because it's a color that looks good on any surface and texture.
+A grey kitchen is very practical because it's in a color that looks good on any surface and texture.
 Grey kitchen cabinets are perfect in matt, semi-glossy and glossy versions, as they make fingerprints less apparent.

 **Gray kitchen cabinets,** depending on particular type, might be a part of **any interior style**.
 The color might be used both on plain and richly decorated fronts.
 A grey kitchen might be both universal and unique, and that's why it is so valued by interior designers.